Pediatric Orthopedic surgeons width="1024" height="188"

 Causes of Hip Dysplasia in Babies

-Although the exact cause of hip dysplasia in babies is unknown, there are a few factors that have been associated with this condition.
+Although doctors do not know the exact cause of hip dysplasia in babies, there are a few factors that point to causes of the condition.

 Some of these include: